gohugoio/hugo/content/en/templates/shortcode-templates.md

 Shortcodes are a means to consolidate templating into small, reusable snippets that you can embed directly inside your content.

 {{% note %}}
-Hugo also ships with built-in shortcodes for common use cases.
+Hugo also ships with embedded shortcodes for common use cases.
 (See [Content Management: Shortcodes](/content-management/shortcodes/).)
 {{% /note %}}

 ## Create custom shortcodes

-Hugo's built-in shortcodes cover many common, but not all, use cases.
+Hugo's embedded shortcodes cover many common, but not all, use cases.
 Luckily, Hugo provides the ability to easily create custom shortcodes to meet your website's needs.

 {{< youtube Eu4zSaKOY4A >}}

 ### File location

-To create a shortcode, place an HTML template in the `layouts/shortcodes` directory of your [source organization].
+To create a shortcode, place an HTML template in the `layouts/shortcodes` directory.
 Consider the file name carefully since the shortcode name will mirror that of the file but without the `.html` extension.
 For example, `layouts/shortcodes/myshortcode.html` will be called with either `{{</* myshortcode /*/>}}` or `{{%/* myshortcode /*/%}}`.

 You can organize your shortcodes in subdirectories, e.g. in `layouts/shortcodes/boxes`.
 These shortcodes would then be accessible with their relative path, e.g: